cairnswm/react_cache_fetch/README.md

 useFetch takes a single required parameter, a url.
 Everytime this url is accessed using useFetch the same result will be returned.

-useFetch has a second optional parameter that can replace the standard windows.fetch with a customized fetch component (for example a secure fetch that adds required headers before the fetch call is executed).
+useFetch may also recieve a second optional parameter that controls cache options (currently only cache invalidation supported) useFetch has a third optional parameter that can replace the standard windows.fetch with a customized fetch component (for example a secure fetch that adds required headers before the fetch call is executed).

 use Fetch returns
 - status - the current status of the fetch request (idle, fetching, fetched, error)